 Whiskey Distillery: Ever seen High West Whiskey in the grocery stores?
-Turns out it actually is from Park City.
-We went over to High West Distillery Saloon for lunch and the food was amazing.
-Their drinks are absolutely incredible, and I was never a whiskey person before this visit.
-Now, I keep a bottle on my bar cart at all times, because some nights just call for an Old Fashioned, right?
+Turns out it is from Park City.
+We went to High West Distillery Saloon for lunch.
+The food is amazing.
+Their drinks are incredible, and I was never a whiskey person before this visit.
+Now, I always keep a bottle on my bar cart because some nights call for an Old Fashioned, right?

 Photo by High West Distillery

-Park City Pro Tip: If you happen to be in Park City on Christmas Eve, make sure you head to the base of the mountain to watch as Santa and his helpers ski down with lights!
-The Payday Lift has the best views to watch and they usually have the Christmas tree up there too.
+Park City Pro Tip: If you happen to be in Park City on Christmas Eve, head to the mountain’s base to watch as Santa, and his helpers ski down with lights!
+The Payday Lift has the best views to watch and usually has the Christmas tree up there too.

 Where to Eat

-Since we usually rent a condo when we are in Park City, we typically only dine out for lunch and dinner.
-Those that are on the mountains grab a quick bite at any of the locations at the base of the mountain or at mid-mountain.
-Everything is quite good, but really they are just looking for some time to warm up.
+Since we usually rent a condo in Park City, we typically only dine out for lunch and dinner.
+Those on the mountains grab a quick bite at any location at the base of the mountain or mid-mountain.
+Everything is quite good, but they are just looking for some time to warm up.